nautsio/workshop-docker-coreos-and-consul/markdown/Marathon.md

 !SUB
 ## Create the Mesos Slave unit
 * Create a zookeeper unit file using mesosphere/mesos-slave:0.23.0-1.0.ubuntu1404
-* expose and publish on port 5051
+* Expose and publish on port 5051
 * Start after the zookeeper and after the mesos-master
-* lookup the zookeeper IP address in Consul using curl or dig on startup.
+* Lookup the zookeeper IP address in Consul using curl or dig on startup.
-* wait for the zookeeper service to become available
+* Wait for the zookeeper service to become available
-* use host networking
+* Use host networking
-* more info on command line options [Mesos documentation](http://mesos.apache.org/documentation/latest/configuration/)
+* More info on command line options [Mesos documentation](http://mesos.apache.org/documentation/latest/configuration/)

 !SUB
-## Hands-on: Tip Mesos Slave unit file
+## Tip: Mesos Slave unit file
-* The resulting Docker run command roughly should look like this:
+The resulting Docker run command  should roughly look like this:

 ```
 /usr/bin/docker run